mariasfiraiala/GSoC-Shadow-Stack/README.md

 The current implementation aims to bring the compiler based, LLVM `ShadowCallStack` to Unikraft apps.

 What makes this project so different from other approaches is the complexity of the platform it targets.
-Unikraft, a Unikernel Development Kit, provides applications which run in a single address space, which means that there is no separation between usermode and kernelmode.
+Unikraft, a Unikernel Development Kit, provides applications that run in a single address space, which means that there is no separation between usermode and kernelmode.

 ![unikraft build system](images/unikraft-build-system.png)